bandalkrishna90/djangomain/README.md

 def insert_or_replace_tenant_id(storage_path_dict, table_name, tenant_prefix, base_tenant_id, full_tenant_id):
     """
-    Updates storage paths with a new tenant ID, either by inserting or replacing the tenant ID based on a given prefix.
-    If the base tenant ID differs from the full tenant ID, this function searches for paths containing the tenant prefix and updates them accordingly.
-If the tenant prefix is found, the tenant ID in the path is replaced with the new full tenant ID.
-If the prefix is not found, the new tenant ID is inserted immediately after the domain.
-Regardless of tenant ID changes, the 'data_model_version' in each path is updated to match the version derived from the provided table name.
+    Modifies storage paths in a dictionary by either inserting or replacing the tenant ID, based on the specified tenant prefix.
+This function updates the tenant ID if it differs from the base to the full tenant ID, and adjusts the 'data_model_version' according to the table name provided.
+If the tenant prefix is detected, the existing tenant ID is replaced; otherwise, the new tenant ID is added after the domain.
+The data model version is consistently updated in all paths.

     Args:
-        storage_path_dict (dict): A dictionary where keys are descriptive names of the storage paths and values are the actual storage paths as strings.
-        table_name (str): The name of the table, used to derive the data model version.
-If the name starts with 'v', the version is taken from the table name; otherwise, 'v1' is used as a default version. tenant_prefix (str): The prefix used to identify tenant IDs within the storage paths.
-This prefix is used to determine whether a tenant ID already exists in the path. base_tenant_id (str): The original tenant ID.
-If this ID matches the full tenant ID, no tenant ID updates are made to the paths; only the data model version is updated. full_tenant_id (str): The new tenant ID to be inserted or to replace the existing tenant ID in each path.
+        storage_path_dict (dict): Dictionary with storage path names and URLs. table_name (str): Name of the table to derive the version. tenant_prefix (str): Prefix indicating the presence of a tenant ID. base_tenant_id (str): Original tenant ID for comparison. full_tenant_id (str): New tenant ID for insertion or replacement.

     Returns:
-        str: A JSON string representation of the updated storage paths dictionary, formatted with an indent of 4 spaces for readability.
+        str: Updated storage paths as a JSON string.

+    Example:
+        >>> updated_storage_paths_json = insert_or_replace_tenant_id(...)
+        >>> print(updated_storage_paths_json)
+    """